 This year’s Sacristans are Kyle Butcher, Kathryn King and Spencer Klavan.

 The Verger, Joan Jones, is likely to be the first person you see when you come to a service, since an important part of her job is to welcome you and help you find a seat.
 By long-standing custom, choral services at Magdalen start precisely on time (with the ringing of the bells in the Great Tower), so it’s always a good idea to arrive five or ten minutes early if you can.

 Assisting and Honorary Chaplains

-The Dean of Divinity receives liturgical assistance from the Fellows’ Chaplain – a post currently shared by the Revd Professor Rob Gilbert (Fellow in Biochemistry) and the Revd Elaine Bardwell (Vicar of St Michael’s, New Marston) – and an Honorary Chaplain, the Reverend Professor Sabina Alkire and The Reverend Elaine Bardwell.
+The Dean of Divinity receives liturgical assistance from the Fellows’ Chaplain – a post currently shared by the Revd Professor Rob Gilbert (Fellow in Biochemistry) and the Revd Elaine Bardwell (Vicar of St Michael’s, New Marston) – and Honorary Chaplain, the Reverend Professor Sabina Alkire and The Reverend Elaine Bardwell.
 The Founder’s Chaplain, Dr Ralph Walker, leads prayers commemorating departed Benefactors of the College on appointed occasions in the course of the academic year.